Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.media/glib.md

    - On Mac OS X systems: delete $(JAVA_HOME)/lib/libglib-lite.dylib
    - On Windows systems: delete $(JAVA_HOME)\bin\glib-lite.dll

-A copy of the Oracle modified GNU Glib library source code is located in the following OpenJDK Mercurial repository:
+A copy of the Oracle modified GNU Glib library src code is located in the following OpenJDK Mercurial repository:

    http://hg.openjdk.java.net/openjfx/jfx/rt

-You can use Mercurial to clone the repository or you can browse the source using a web browser.
-The root directory of the GNU Glib source code is here:
+You can use Mercurial to clone the repository or you can browse the src using a web browser.
+The root directory of the GNU Glib src code is here:

    rt/modules/javafx.media/src/main/native/gstreamer/3rd_party/glib/